-The Company is focused on the business of mineral and resource exploration and development in Argentina through MSA, the Company's 99.05% controlled indirect subsidiary.
+The Company is focused on the business of mineral and resource exploration and development in Argentina through MSA, the Company's 99.23% controlled indirect subsidiary.

 The Company's principal exploration project is the Chita Valley project consisting of three core contiguous properties, namely, Chita, Brechas Vacas and Minas de Pinto mineral concessions (8,350 ha), and four additional claims adjacent to such properties, in total the company controls an area of 17,400 hectares or 174 square kilometers.
-Please see more details in Chita Valley Project - Mining Rights" found later in this MD&A.
+Please see more details in "Chita Valley Project - Mining Rights" found later in this MD&A.

-The Company also owns 100% of the mining rights at the La Rosita (9,970 ha) gold and silver prospect and San Antonio (7790) at the Deseado Massif - Santa Cruz Province, República Argentina.
+The Company also owns 100% of the mining rights at the La Rosita (9,970 ha) and San Antonio (7790 ha) gold and silver prospects at the Deseado Massif - Santa Cruz Province, República Argentina.

 Although Minsud's technical team believes that the areas controlled by the Company in Chubut (23,000 ha) are highly prospective, management is now evaluating the current framework for exploring and doing business in this province in order to make a decision regarding the retention or abandonment of these properties.
-See "Recent Argentine regulations and important developments", section iv".
+See "Recent Argentine regulations and important developments", section iv).

-During the period ended September 30, 2015, MSA has relinquished its mining rights at Calqui prospect (9,000 ha) at Rio Negro Province.
-The prospect is grass-roots in nature located in zones where inhabitants and landowners are strongly declared as anti-mining making it very difficult for the Company to obtain permits to work for more than five years.
+During the year ended December 31, 2015, MSA has relinquished its mining rights at Calqui prospect (9,000 ha) at Rio Negro Province.
+The prospect was a grass-roots in nature located in zones where inhabitants and landowners are strongly declared as anti-mining making it very difficult for the Company to obtain permits to work for more than five years.
 Management intended to deal with larger companies with properties in the Province of Rio Negro but has not even received an offer.
 After evaluating the situation and due to the need of reducing expenses, mainly in properties where there is no plan or budget assigned, the decision of relinquishing was made.

-The property discussed above does not represent a material part of the Company's operations.
-All the incurred expenses had been written off in the past years.
+The properties located in Chubut and Rio Negro discussed above does not represent a material part of the Company's operations.
+All expenses incurred on the properties were written off in prior years.

-BUSINESS DEVELOPMENTS DURING THE THREE AND NINE MONTHS PERIOD ENDED SEPTEMBER 30, 2015
+BUSINESS DEVELOPMENTS DURING THE YEAR ENDED DECEMBER 31, 2015

-The encouraging drilling results obtained from the two programs executed in 2014 have guided Minsud towards the preparation of an initial resource estimation at the Chita Porphyry South.
+The encouraging drilling results obtained from the two programs executed in 2014 guided Minsud towards the preparation of an initial resource estimation at the Chita Porphyry South.
 In March 2015, Minsud retained P&E Mining Consultants Inc. ("P&E") of Brampton, Ontario to review project data and prepare a Technical Report that complies with Canadian National Instrument 43-101 standards.
-The report was filed on SEDAR on July 8, 2015 under the name NI 43-101TECHNICAL REPORT AND MINERAL RESOURCE ESTIMATE ON THE CHITA VALLEY PROJECT SAN JUAN PROVINCE, ARGENTINA FOR MINSUD RESOURCES CORP.
+The Tehcnical Report was filed on SEDAR on July 8, 2015 under the name NI 43-101TECHNICAL REPORT AND MINERAL RESOURCE ESTIMATE ON THE CHITA VALLEY PROJECT SAN JUAN PROVINCE, ARGENTINA FOR MINSUD RESOURCES CORP.